-Heading off to hospital was a very new thing.
+Heading off to hospital for the lumpectomy was a very new thing.
 The last time I was in hospital was almost 21 years ago when I gave birth to my youngest daughter.
 Both my childbirths had been natural with no drugs or other interventions.
 I had never had surgery before, the closest thing being a couple of stitches in my finger when I was a teenager.

 I was a little bit nervous, but really, I saw this as such a minor surgery that I wasn’t really worried about it.
 The hardest part was going to be staying overnight in hospital.
 Sometimes this is done as a day surgery, and I am sure that had the operation been done earlier in the day I would have been able to go home.
 But it was scheduled for 8pm.